Birth Weights Based on Data Set 6 “Births” in Appendix B, birth w... | Channels for Pearson+

 Standard Deviation

 Standard deviation is a measure of the amount of variation or dispersion in a set of values.
 A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.
-In the context of normal distribution, it helps to understand the spread of birth weights around the mean.
+In the context of normal distribution, it helps to understand how data points are distributed around the mean.

 Recommended video: